-In our previous post Joost explained why it is impossible to test compatibility of our plugin updates with other plugins.
-Joost showed us the enormous number of plugins our users have installed on their websites next to one of our plugins.
-The number of 83,000 plugins intrigued me immensely.
-In the past years the number of plugins has grown enormously.
+In the past years, the number of plugins has grown enormously.
 Is it likely that this number will continue to increase?
 And what will the consequences of these enormous numbers of plugins be?
-Is it desirable to have so many different plugins or is consolidation needed?
+Is it desirable to have so many different plugins or do we need consolidation?
 Let’s philosophize a little:

 Explaining the increase in plugins

 The past increase in plugins is easily explained.
-The number of people having a (WordPress based) website has grown enormously in the past decade.
-Also, the number of people wanting to make money with that website has grown.
+The number of people with a (WordPress based) website has grown enormously in the past decade.
+Also, the number of people wanting to make money with their website has grown.
 As a result, more and more functionality is needed.
-At the same time people aren’t willing to pay (big) money for their functionality.
+At the same time, people aren’t willing to pay (big) money for their functionality.
 Why should they?
 The openness of the internet allows everybody to develop their own plugins.
-Plugins are offered for free on various platforms, most notably WordPress.org, and on individual websites.
+Plugins are available for free on various platforms, most notably WordPress.org, and on individual websites.
 Some will even develop their own custom plugins for their sites.

 Side-effects of plugin increase